robenkleene/repla-live-coding/README.md

 - Developers work with an editor, a terminal, and a browser, replacing the browser.
 - Not as crazy as it sounds, an editor and a terminal do the same things, they both manage child processes.

 ## Use Cases

-- Web Development (An automatically refreshing browser)
+1. Processes: Web Development (An automatically refreshing browser)
-- Distributing Web Apps (One click install, one click run Jupyter Notebooks)
+2. Packaging System: Distributing Web Apps (One click install, one click run Jupyter Notebooks)
-- Live Coding View
+3. Packages: Live Coding View
-- Framer Classic & Processing
+4. Packages: Framer Classic & Processing

 ## Origins